+In some design sessions, neighbors model their neighborhood and design a new bus route.
+In such cases, the activity is constrained by existing infrastructure, such as roads and buildings.
+In other design sessions, the bus route already exists and therefore is part of the existing problem context, so the task is not to define the location of the route, but rather to define the location of new bus stops along the route.
 The EDC stores existing constructions so that they can later be retrieved.
-For example, transportation planners discover that a particular bus route is underutilized so they set a meeting to solicit input from the community to see if bus stops can be better placed to increase the utilization of the route.
-To start the design session, the participating citizens focus on the neighborhood in question by selecting the proper section from an orthographic map (see Figure 5), which serves as the retreival mechanism for existing constructions as well as a concrete context during the design session.
+For example, transportation planners discover that a particular bus route is underutilized so they set a meeting to get input from the community to see if bus stops can be better placed in order to increase the utilization of the route.
+To start the design session, the participating citizens focus in on the neighborhood in question by selecting the proper section from an orthographic map (see Figure 6), which serves as the indexing mechanism for retrieval of existing constructions as well as a concrete context during the design session.